-13 Feb 2023New semester, new challenges - besides current crises, exam pressure and grades also fuel students' stress levels.
+13 Feb 2023New semester, new challenges - exam pressure and grades fuel students' stress levels in addition to current crises.
 Lecturers and advisors discuss new study systems with students to meet their needs for better mental health and learning experience.

 Six subjects to study and various exams to pass - Laureta wants to get a good grade in any case.
 The journalism student from the Stuttgart Media University (HdM) often feels insecure and stressed by the pressure to perform.
 In addition, current world events such as wars, natural disasters and other factors increase stress levels: As a result, more than 60 percent of students feel their mental health has been negatively affected, according to the Studo and Instahelp survey.
 The current situation is leading many universities to rethink structures for mental health and learning experiences.